 Jewish life at Brandeis is vibrant and diverse, supporting students interested in prayer, Jewish study, cultural and social events, Israel, and more.
-Many of the communities and programs that make up Jewish life on campus are a part of Hillel, an international organization that provides a space for Jewish life on campus with a dedicated staff, an active student board, and many engaged club group leaders and members.
-One of the easiest ways to get involved with Hillel or any of communities is by attending a weekly Shabbat dinner, which occurs every Friday night of the school year in Upper Sherman.
+Hillel is the umbrella for much of Jewish life on campus with a dedicated staff, an active student board, and many engaged club group leaders and members.
+One of the easiest ways to get involved with Hillel or any of its sub-communities is by attending a weekly Shabbat dinner, which occurs every Friday night of the school year in Upper Sherman.

-Multiple communities are active within the Jewish community, with each conducting worship services based on their specific denominational traditions, and also coming together for social events and campus-wide holiday celebrations.
+A diverse array of Jewish denominations are represented on campus, and these groups come together for prayer and holiday celebrations, as well as for social events and with the broader community.
 There are also Jewish students at Brandeis who do not worship or practice within these groups and instead choose to observe their Judaism in a unique, individual manner.
-All Hillel activities are open to any and every students.
+Hillel activities are open to all students.
 The following list includes the practicing Jewish denominational groups and their weekly worship information:

 Expand AllIn addition to weekly services, Hillel hosts services for the High Holy Days, including Conservative, Orthodox, and Reform services, as well as meals and additional opportunities for Jewish learning during this time of year.
 Services are led collaboratively by rabbis and students, and are attended by students, faculty, staff, and local community members.
 For some, High Holiday services and meals are their main connection to Jewish ritual practice; all levels of observance are welcome.